Pastel de Milho

 3 pieces Banana

-Remove the sweet potato from the salt water and cut into cubes and place in a container.
+Meanwhile you can start by peeling the sweet potato and cut into similarly sized chunks and place in a container.

-When the water is boiling, add the sweet potato to the pan.
+When the water is boiling, add the sweet potato chunks carefully.

-Cook them until they soft enough to mash and remove from the pan and allow to cool in a large bowl.
+Cook them until they soft enough to mash and remove from the pot (save the water), mash the sweet potato and let them cool.

 Cut the bananas into pieces and toss them with the sweet potato.